awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 + m4\.2xlarge – $0\.40 per hour

 **Note**
-The fleet type must be `instant`\. `use-capacity-reservations-first` is not supported for other fleet types\.
+The fleet type must be `instant`\.
+Other fleet types do not support `use-capacity-reservations-first`\.

 ```
 {